opannapo/db-to-struct/README.md

 ### 3. Optional Parameter
 ### --package
-Example: --init root,root,MyDataBase --tbl tbl_user --package domain Without --package, package will be created as models
+Example: --init root,root,MyDataBase --tbl tbl_user --package domain
+<br>Without --package, package will be created as models

 # Video (Example : How to use)